turbot/guardrails-docs/docs/reference/glossary/index.md

 - **Calculated Policy:** See Calculated Policy above.

-**Polling:** A pull-based mechanism.
-In Polling mode, Guardrails periodically queries the cloud provider's event logs to retrieve the latest events.
-Polling is easier to set up than Event Handlers, but is slower and entails higher API usage.

 **Quick Actions:** A mechanism that enables users to initiate specific, one-time Control enforcements directly from the Guardrails UI.

 **Remediation:** The process of automatically correcting or enforcing the desired state of a Resource based on Policy Settings.